Comeback king Vikings set NFL rally record in win vs. Colts

 “When you have chances to put people away, we’ve got to do a better job than we’ve done up until this point,” quarterback Matt Ryan said.

-According to Sportradar data, the Vikings became only the second team in 1,551 regular-season or playoff games since 1930 that a team trailed by 30 or more points in and still won.
+According to Sportradar data available since 1930, the Vikings became only the second team in 1,551 regular-season or playoff games to trail by 30 or more points and still win.

 “Nothing fazes us.
 We showed that in Buffalo,” said Peterson, who aided a 33-30 overtime victory over the Bills on Nov.
 13 after a 17-point deficit.
 “We showed that again today.”